-If you follow the links on our website you will find a link to aviation education groups, the National Coalition for Aviation Education (NCAE) list.
+If you follow the links on our website you will find a link to aviation education groups, the National Coalition for Aviation and Space Education (NCASE) list.
 (Or available directly at

 This is a great site with information on scholarships and it acts as a gateway to many helpful organizations.
-The Wolf Aviation Fund has been supportive of NCAE and its website.
+The Wolf Aviation Fund has been supportive of NCASE and its website.

-On the NCAE site the NCAE GUIDE button will display a list of all groups and their resources, including scholarship information.
+On the NCASE site the NCASE GUIDE button will display a list of all groups and their resources, including scholarship information.

 If you are not a member you can get on the main pages at http://www.aopa.org and see if those pages are helpful.
 They have quite a bit of information about learning to fly and financing training.
 You can also call them at 1 800 USA-AOPA.

-Another NCAE member group is the National Business Aircraft Association and they also have a page listing their scholarships.
+Another NCASE member group is the National Business Aircraft Association and they also have a page listing their scholarships.
 View it at

-Also listed in the NCAE Guide is Women in Aviation International, which also provides many scholarships especially tailored to increase the participation of women in the world of aviation.
+Also listed in the NCASE Guide is Women in Aviation International, which also provides many scholarships especially tailored to increase the participation of women in the world of aviation.
 Visit their site at

-We suggest you explore all the other appropriate NCAE groups for information about scholarships and other resources supporting training and careers in aviation.
-Don't forget to click on the button there marked NCAE GUIDE, because it provides links to the web pages containing scholarship and grant information at various organizations.
+We suggest you explore all the other appropriate NCASE groups for information about scholarships and other resources supporting training and careers in aviation.
+Don't forget to click on the button there marked NCASE GUIDE, because it provides links to the web pages containing scholarship and grant information at various organizations.

 We also suggest you check with the Be-A-Pilot program at